-New Mexicans hold long-standing shared values for protecting our air, land, water, wildlife and the health of our communities.
-At Conservation Voters New Mexico, we strive to uphold these deep-rooted conservation values.
+Conservation values are intimately woven in to the fabric of New Mexico values.
+From preserving the cultural heritage of access to public lands, to protecting our scarce water supplies and wild places, at Conservation Voters New Mexico (CVNM), we strive to uphold these deeply-rooted conservation values.
 We work hard to connect the people of New Mexico to their political power.
-We do this by mobilizing voters, winning elections, holding elected officials accountable and advancing responsible public policies.
+We do this by mobilizing voters, helping candidates win elections, holding elected officials accountable and advancing responsible public policies.

 One of our most powerful tools to achieve this mission is our annual Conservation Scorecard.
 The Scorecard is a cornerstone of our work; it provides the information you need to determine whether your legislators are voting in line with your conservation values.
 The Scorecard also reveals the behind-the-scenes stories of what happens during legislative sessions.

-During the session, I was asked time and time again, “How will this affect my CVNM score?”
+During the session, legislators ask time and time again, “How will this affect my CVNM score?”
 Decision-makers pay attention because they know that CVNM and New Mexico voters are keeping track.

 Help us keep the pressure on to hold our lawmakers accountable.
 Tell your legislators that you “Know the Score.”
 If they have a strong conservation score, call or email to thank them.
 If they have a low score, express your concern as a constituent and Conservation Voter.
 Contact information for your legislators is available on each legislator’s page.